 Next time you steam up some shrimp, you might want to consider setting a few aside for your dog.
 Not only can dogs eat shrimp, but a few pieces now and then may even offer them some health benefits.

-Shrimp are not only tasty, they are full of nutrients that dogs need, like vitamin B12, niacin, phosphorus, and anti-oxidants.
-Vitamin B12 is important for your dog’s metabolic processes and plays an important role in gastrointestinal health.
-Niacin, also known as vitamin B3, is required for proper enzyme function and energy production, fat production, blood circulation, chemical signals, and many other processes.
-Phosphorus is necessary for healthy bones, and anti-oxidants help fight free radicals and can reduce brain aging.
+Shrimp are not only tasty, but they are also full of nutrients that dogs need.
+Vitamin B12 is important for your dog’s metabolism and plays an important role in gastrointestinal health.
+Niacin, also known as vitamin B3, is required for proper enzyme function, energy and fat production, blood circulation, chemical signals, and many other processes.
+Phosphorus is necessary for healthy bones, while antioxidants help fight free radicals and can reduce brain aging.

 Shrimp are also low in fat, calories, and carbohydrates, which makes them a good choice for dogs on a diet.
 However, shrimp are high in cholesterol.
-This means that while an occasional shrimp is a healthy treat, too many shrimp can contribute to unhealthy levels of cholesterol in your dog’s diet.
+This means that while an occasional shrimp can be a healthy treat, too many can contribute to unhealthy cholesterol levels.

 Can Dogs Eat Raw Shrimp?

-Raw, uncooked shellfish contain harmful pathogens that are easily avoided by cooking shrimp before feeding them to your dog.
-It is also a good idea to completely remove the shell, as shrimp shells are a choking hazard and can cause obstructions, especially in small dog breeds.
-Steamed shrimp is the best shrimp for dogs, as fried or breaded shrimp contains unnecessary fats and oils that can be harmful.
+Raw, uncooked shellfish contain harmful pathogens; you can easily avoid these by cooking shrimp before feeding them to your dog.
+It is also a good idea to completely remove the shell, as shrimp shells are a choking hazard and can cause obstructions, especially in small breeds.
+Steamed shrimp is best for dogs, as fried and/or breaded shrimp contain unnecessary fats and oils that can be harmful.

 How Much Shrimp Can Dogs Eat?

-For more information about other human foods that are safe for dogs, print out our list of human foods that dogs can and can’t eat.
+For more information about other human foods that are safe for dogs, read our list of human foods that dogs can and can’t eat.